 Human trafficking is reported to net roughly $32 billion a year in the U.S. and $150 billion worldwide — funding an underground network that lines the pockets of sex and labor traffickers while enslaving millions of innocent victims.

 The Department of Justice, Department of Homeland Security, and Department of State are the primary agencies that investigate human trafficking on the federal level.
-Collectively, the agencies launched nearly 2,000 investigations into possible human trafficking during the 2017 fiscal year, according to the State Department’s 2018 Trafficking in Persons Report.
+Read the the State Department’s 2019 Trafficking in Persons Report.

 People reported to be the most vulnerable to trafficking in the U.S. include:

-- Children in the child welfare and juvenile justice systems
+- Children in the child welfare, foster care and juvenile justice systems

 - Runaway and homeless youth